 Repairs and line replacement projects were undertaken to help address infiltration and inflow problems.
+The primary slip lining project was in the Woodmoor subdivision.

-At the Farmers Korner old plant the District replaced some pumps, centrifuge & plant lights, and upgraded the SCADA system.
+At the Farmers Korner old plant the District replaced some pumps, replaced filter valves/actuators & media, refurbished plant lights, replaced the gen set roof and upgraded the SCADA system.
+In addition, the District upgraded the blowers at the new Farmers Korner plant.